vcj/2020bn/index.md

 Thanks to <a href="https://twitter.com/KatieKowalsky" target="_blank">Katie Kowalsky</a> and <a href="https://twitter.com/DylanMoriarty" target="_blank">Dylan Moriarty</a> for some solid data viz advice and <a href="https://twitter.com/sarahbellmaps" target="_blank">Sarah Bell</a> for the <a href="https://www.sarahbellmaps.com/typography-for-topography-belltopo-sans-free-font/" target="_blank">excellent typeface</a>.
 And thanks to you for reading!
 <br><br>
-*you are also greeted suspiciously often with the Goo Goo Dolls on the airport loudspeaker but that’s a data project for another day

 ---